 Finally, does your service ask callers to participate in brief customer service surveys?
 Well guess what?
 Seniors do participate in these.
 Amazingly, they give middling scores to some pretty awful practices.
 Be nice, be clear, slow it down, and you’ll get higher marks.

 Tech support people have long dealt with clueless customers.
 I remember hearing back in the day about how the “cupholder” on a new computer broke or worrying about giving the computer the flu virus.

 People have caught up quite a bit.
 Still, tech support staff should be cognizant that many seniors don’t understand a lot of their language.

 People often confuse browsers with search engines.
 It’s so rote, they don’t think about it.

 Ask many non-tech people (not just seniors) what browser they use, and they’ll probably answer “Google.”
 This does not mean Chrome.
 This means they get to your company’s website through Google.
 Many people really don’t know the difference between a browser and a search engine.
 Or they forget: these functions are so rote, so automatic, that they don’t really mean much to the non-techies among us.

 It also doesn’t help, as one tech support guy said, that Google and Microsoft use a similar color scheme.

 So before you ask what browser someone uses, ask if they use IE, Firefox, Chrome, whatever.
 Some might even be using Safari.

-Finally, understand that seniors want to use computers.
-They really do like them and they absolutely love email, Facebook, and online shopping.
+Finally, understand that most seniors want to use automation.
+A lot of them have iPads and really do like them.
+They absolutely love email, Facebook, and online shopping.
 And while they don’t freak out like their younger friends do when the Internet isn’t working (they do things like read and chat on the phone), they deserve high levels of service.
 Because the services and products they’re buying might be from you!